-- 1. Select, in the list of functions, in the Screens node, the Close screen function

-- 2. The dialog for selecting a screen is opened

-- 3. select the desired picture

-- 4. Select, with multiple-monitor projects, the virtual monitor on which the screen is to be closed from the drop-down list:
+- 1. Select, in the list of functions, in the Screens node, the Close screen function - 2. select the desired picture - 3.
+Select, with multiple-monitor projects, the virtual monitor on which the screen is to be closed from list: - All

-- all objects

-- Current monitor

-- Designated virtual monitor
+- Current monitor - Designated virtual monitor